 Redmi has a very bad reputation and track record of ruining very good phones with software updates, few months or years down the line.

-Take any of their phone Redmi Note 5 Pro, Note 6 Pro, Note 7 Pro or even the Note 8 Pro, these were very god phones at the time, but Redmi has ruined the them with software updates over time.
+Take any of their phones Redmi Note 5 Pro, Note 6 Pro, Note 7 Pro, or even the Note 8 Pro, these were very good phones at the time, but Redmi has ruined them with software updates over time.

 I just hope the same thing doesn’t happen to this phone.
 What I like to do is, for the first 6 months after getting the phone, I install all the software updates as and when they come.
 But after that, I don’t install new updates right away.